defndaines/jishin/README.md

 An earthquake monitoring system, which queries the United States Geological Survey [USGS] for recent earthquakes and notifies subscribers of new activity.

+This was my first project using [Tesla](https://github.com/teamon/tesla), so includes both POST and GET calls, as well as mocking the calls for testing.

 ## Usage

 At this time, the project is only set up to run in development.
 You can use